-- A. General Requirements. - 1.
-Single-Family.
+- 1. Single-Family.
 Accessory dwelling units are limited to single-family lots. - 2.
 Number.
-Only one (1) ADU shall be permitted per principal dwelling and per lot. - 3.
+Only one (1) accessory dwelling unit shall be permitted per principal dwelling and per lot. - 3.
 Occupancy.
-The principal dwelling or the accessory dwelling unit shall be owner-occupied.
-Only one rental permit shall be issued for a lot with one (1) principal building and one (1) ADU. - 4.
+The principal dwelling or the accessory dwelling unit shall be occupied and used by the owner as their primary, year-round residence.
+Only one rental permit shall be issued for a lot with one (1) principal building and one (1) accessory dwelling unit. - 4.
 Setbacks.
 Attached accessory dwelling units shall comply with all setback requirements applicable to the principal dwelling.
 Detached accessory dwelling units shall comply with all setback requirements applicable to accessory buildings. - 5.
 Appearance.
 Attached and detached accessory dwellings shall retain a residential appearance consistent with the architectural design and building materials of the principal dwelling, including but not limited to roof material, roof type, siding material, and window type and placement. - 6.
 Area.
-Accessory dwelling square footage shall not exceed 50 percent of the principal dwelling square footage, or 600 square feet, whichever is less.
+Accessory dwelling livable floor area shall not exceed 600 square feet.
 The square footage shall also not exceed the maximum accessory building square footage per Section 8.20 A.7.
 The minimum area is subject to Building Code compliance. - 7.
 Metering and Mailing Address.
-The accessory dwelling shall not have a separate meter for public utilities, such as electric and gas service, or a separate mailing address.
+The accessory dwelling shall not have a separate meter for public utilities, such as electric and gas service, or a separate mailing address. - 8.
+Outside Agency Permits.
+Accessory dwelling units shall adhere to all requirements by outside agencies, including but not limited to the Allegan County Health Department (well and septic) and the Michigan Department of Environment, Great Lakes, and Energy.